JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 And we will just use default arguments for all of these.

 > ## Running commands on an object
-> Syntax to run a set of commands like this on an object, and add the results to the existing object:
+> This is the syntax to run a set of commands like this on an object, and add the results to the existing object:
 >
 > ```
 > your_object_name = command1(object=your_object_name)